• Home

 Taking the Next Step

 If you are considering EMDR, it’s important to work with a therapist who has been trained by an institution that is accredited with the EMDR Association UK.
 This ensures you receive the highest standard of care and benefit from the full potential of EMDR therapy.
-After level 2 of the EMDR accredited training, a practitioner is qualified to work with less complex presentations.
-After levels 3 and 4, the practitioner is fully qualified to work with more complex presentations and children.
-Your individual suitability for each level can be assessed in a no-obligation telephone consultation.

 Ready to explore whether EMDR is right for you?
 Reach out today and take your first step towards healing and reclaiming your wellbeing.